 What to pack for your 7 days Bali Itinerary

 Since Bali has hot temperatures throughout the year, make sure to pack light, breathable clothes.
-Besides the usual beachwear you’d normally pack for an island getaway, here are few other items I recommend bringing along for your 7-day Bali itinerary.
+You’ll find loads of tips in my Bali packing list, but besides the usual beachwear you’d normally pack for an island getaway, here are few other items I recommend bringing along for your 7-day Bali itinerary.

 Reef-safe sunscreen: While you won’t have any trouble finding sunscreen across the island, it’s a good idea to pack sustainable sunscreen spray like this.
 That way, you’ll stay protected and ensure you don’t harm the environment.